rrsalerno21/bootstrap-start/README.md

 This repository contains the source code for rrsalerno21.github.io.

 It's like my personal online business card to highlight my work and gather leads for future projects.
-It's currently a work in progress.
+It's always a work in progress.
 Contact me if you have any suggestions.

 ## License